Contrasting Cheniere Energy Partners (CQP) & Its Competitors

-Cheniere Energy Partners (NYSE: CQP) is one of 16 publicly-traded companies in the “Natural gas distribution” industry, but how does it compare to its peers?
-We will compare Cheniere Energy Partners to related companies based on the strength of its analyst recommendations, institutional ownership, risk, earnings, dividends, valuation and profitability.
+Cheniere Energy Partners (NYSE: CQP) is one of 16 public companies in the “Natural gas distribution” industry, but how does it compare to its rivals?
+We will compare Cheniere Energy Partners to related businesses based on the strength of its valuation, analyst recommendations, dividends, earnings, profitability, risk and institutional ownership.

+This table compares Cheniere Energy Partners and its rivals’ net margins, return on equity and return on assets.

+Cheniere Energy Partners has a beta of 1.2, suggesting that its share price is 20% more volatile than the S&P 500.
+Comparatively, Cheniere Energy Partners’ rivals have a beta of 0.86, suggesting that their average share price is 14% less volatile than the S&P 500.

 Analyst Ratings

-This is a summary of recent ratings and recommmendations for Cheniere Energy Partners and its peers, as reported by MarketBeat.
+This is a summary of recent recommendations for Cheniere Energy Partners and its rivals, as provided by MarketBeat.com.

 |Sell Ratings